LiamMacP/swift-mmdb/README.md

 ## How feature-complete is this?

+> Most of the bad-data tests are commented out due to migrating to memory mapping read.
+> It is planned to remediate this in an upcoming change.

 This version "passes" all of the MaxMind "good" tests.
-It doesn't explode on any of the "bad-data" tests for corrupted databases, but many of those are corrupted in more than one way and this code bails out reading the metadata so we don't actually test what was intended.

 ## What could go wrong?

-- There are failure tests currently commented out due to failing from the move from full file load to memory mapping.
-It is planned to remediate this.
 - It is possible to create a database file which will recurse beyond any stack you might have.
 I do not have a limiter.
 Use a database you trust.
 - It is possible to generate an arithmetic exception from a corrupt database.